 Public access to some of York’s most significant buildings

 Our commercial tenants offer the best public access to our most significant buildings.
-Built in 1732, no trip to York can possibly be complete without a visit to the magnificent Assembly Rooms, the first example of Palladian architecture in the country.
-Surely, one of the most glamorous ASK Italian Restaurants, it offers a great family experience in an exceptional, chandeliered Corinthian columned ball room!
+Built between 1730 to 1736, no trip to York can possibly be complete without a visit to the magnificent Assembly Rooms, the first example of Palladian architecture in the country.
+Surely, one of the most glamorous ASK Italian Restaurants, it offers a great family experience in an exceptional chandeliered, Corinthian columned ball room!

 For a fascinating insight into Georgian York visit Fairfax House where our tenant and partner York Civic Trust runs an exceptional museum of Georgian life.
 You’ll find the unmatched Terry Collection of Georgian furniture, regularly changing exhibitions and friendly volunteer guides on-hand to bring the period and previous owners to life.